 Table 3 presents summary statistics for subsamples of firms based upon whether they have a low or a high probability of having rated debt outstanding.
 The data is consistent with the idea that concerns over debt capacity drive financing behavior.
 The most notable differences between the subsamples are that, firms with a high probability of having rated debt outstanding (high predicted bond rating) have lower average financing deficits, finance these deficits much more heavily with debt financing, and on average grow more slowly than firms with a low probability of having a bond rating (low predicted bond rating).
-The lower growth rates and smaller financing deficits for firms in the high predicted bond rating group means that these firms can finance a larger proportion of their financing deficits with debt without significantly increasing their leverage ratios (so approach their debt capacities much more slowly), while those firms in the low predicted bond rating group would experience a significant change in their leverage ratios by issuing debt to fund their financing deficits.
+The lower growth rates and smaller financing deficits for firms in the high predicted bond rating group means that these firms can finance a larger proportion of their current financing deficits with debt without significantly increasing their leverage ratios (so approach their debt capacities much more slowly), while those firms in the low predicted bond rating group would experience a significant change in their leverage ratios by issuing debt to fund their financing deficits.
 To illustrate this concretely, we calculate a variable labeled predicted leverage change that measures the change in leverage that would occur if firms financed their entire deficit with debt.
 Table 3 shows that, on average, firms in the high predicted rating group would see their leverage ratios increase by 1.0% if they followed a strict pecking order, while those in the low predicted bond rating group would see an annual increase in their leverage ratios of 6.5% on average.

-3. Testing the pecking order with debt capacity
+3. Testing the Pecking Order with Debt Capacity

-Based on our simulation results we present tests of the pecking order with debt capacity using our predicted debt ratings groups and the augmented Shyam-Sunder and Myers regression in equation 2.
-Under the pecking order, holding the size of the financing deficit constant, firms with less restrictive debt capacity constraints will use more debt to fill their external financing needs.
+We now present tests of the pecking order that explicitly account for heterogeneity in debt capacity using our predicted debt ratings groups and the augmented Shyam-Sunder and Myers regression (equation 2).
+Under the pecking order, holding the size of the financing deficit constant, firms with less restrictive debt capacity constraints will, on average, use more debt to satisfy their external financing needs.
 Holding debt capacity constant, firms should use more debt to fund small deficits, but will increasingly turn to equity when external financing needs are large.